pouchdb/pouchdb/docs/custom.md

 There is also a special type of plugin called an _adapter plugin_.
 Adapter plugins (such as IndexedDB, WebSQL, LevelDB, and HTTP) determine the storage format that
 PouchDB uses.
 For the non-HTTP adapters, the plugin order matters, i.e. if you want IndexedDB to be preferred to WebSQL, then you should load it first.
-(Notice that `pouchdb-browser` does exactly this.)

 ### pouchdb-adapter-idb